kaizer1v/kaizer1v.github.io/src/data/reflections/ai-ethics.md

 When SAP invited us to explore the theme “Ethics Engine: What moral imperatives should drive ethical design decisions?” at the Design Impulse event, we knew this wasn’t going to be a typical design sprint.
 The challenge was ambitious: How do we design systems that are not just functional or efficient but fundamentally fair, inclusive, and morally grounded?

 This question pushed us beyond UX conventions into philosophical territory.
-And yet, it felt timely and necessary given the role AI now plays in shaping everyday human experiences.
+And yet, it felt timely and necessary given the role AI now plays in shaping everyday human experiences

 ## The Theme: Ethics Engine